pmem/run_qemu/README.md

          UserKnownHostsFile /dev/null

     And then `ssh rq`.
 You may need to open port 10022 on any local firewalls.
+    Then, the `dpipe` and `sshfs` programs can be used to let the guest access host files.
+For instance:
+      `dpipe /usr/lib/ssh/sftp-server = ssh rq sshfs :$HOME/CXL /root/CXL -o slave`
+    Supposedly faster file sharing options like 9P or virtiofs exist but they require much more complex configuration.
+This single line always works out of the box.
  - The root password for the guest VM is `root` by default but note many Linux distributions restrict remote root access in various ways.
 The serial console automatically logs in, and a password isn't required.